Fwirt/textadept-textbar/README.md

 **this is in early alpha and is still fragile but serves as a PoC**

 A Textadept module that defines a customizable, programmable user-interface widget.
-Basically a statusbar than can reside in any horizontally split view.
+Basically a statusbar that can reside in any horizontally split view.

 It requires the view.height, view.width, and events.RESIZE features from my ta feature branch which has not been merged yet.